Being self-employed is great; you make your own hours and are your own boss.

 Highlight compensating factors that reduce risk to your mortgage lender

-Lending to a self employed borrower is sometimes considered a risky loan.
-In order to help offset the risk that comes with being self employed your loan application should have at least a couple of factors that compensate and reduce risk.
+Lending to a self-employed borrower is sometimes considered a risky loan.
+To help offset the risk that comes with being self-employed, your loan application should have at least a couple of factors that compensate and reduce risk.

 - Large down payment, low loan-to-value ratio